Kanakjr/BillBot/README.md

 ---

-*This project is designed to enhance the accessibility and understanding of billing documents, making life simpler in the digital era.*
+*This project is designed to enhance the accessibility and understanding of billing documents, making life simpler in the digital era using the power of AI.*